 Lounge Location & Opening Hours

-After passing through customs and immigration I veered right, and despite feeling like a mouse being tested in a maze from all the work going on in the Sydney International terminal, I was eventually able to find the Air NZ lounge, located on the 2nd floor mezzanine overlooking gate 56.
+After passing through customs and immigration I veered right, and despite feeling like a mouse being tested in a maze from all the work going on in the Sydney International Terminal, I was eventually able to find the Air NZ lounge, located on the second-floor mezzanine overlooking Gate 56.